 - 1 Verify that the skin area where the sensor is to be placed is clean, dry, intact, and free of powder, oil, or lotion. - 2 If necessary, shave hair from skin at the chosen site. - 3 Use an appropriate cleanser to gently clean the intended sensor site.
-The large and medium sensor packages include an alcohol pad.
-Do not use the alcohol pad on newborn or fragile skin.

-You may use Tegaderm or Mepitel under the sensor in patients with delicate skin or edema.

-4 Allow the skin to dry completely before applying the sensors.
+You may use Tegaderm or Mepitel under the sensor in patients with delicate skin or edema. - 4 Allow the skin to dry completely before applying the sensors.